ken08liu14/android_ap_design_plan/README.md

 update SDK version; now it keeps failing at Gradle sync and finally report error.
 :(

-### 1. Install Enviornment
+1. Install Enviornment
-### 2. Create an empty project with wizard; and run it in Emulator, to make
-sure your environment is all OK.
+2. Create an empty project with wizard and run it in Emulator, to make sure your environment is all OK.